EduardoN/azure-powershell/src/Network/Network/help/New-AzFirewall.md

 This example creates a Firewall which allows all HTTP traffic on port 8080 unless it is considered malicious by Threat Intel.
 When running in Deny mode, unlike Alert, traffic considered malicious by Threat Intel is not just logged, but also blocked.

-### 6:  Create a Firewall with no rules and with availability zones
+### Example 6: 6:  Create a Firewall with no rules and with availability zones
 ```
 $rgName = "resourceGroupName"
 $vnet = Get-AzVirtualNetwork -ResourceGroupName $rgName -Name "vnet"